-- + Rescan Media rescans Media and Models folder. - + Update Thumbnails scans for new content and builds thumbnails. - + File Sharing On turns File Sharing on. - + File Sharing Off turns File Sharing off. - + Clear Keyboard HUDs turns off all onscreen HUD displays that were enabled using the computer's keyboard. - + Go Fullscreen if the Mbox software is in Window mode, it will enter Fullscreen mode. - + Exit Fullscreen if the Mbox software is in Fullscreen mode, it will enter Window mode. - + Relaunch Mbox immediately guits and relaunches the Mbox software. - + Quit Mbox immediately guits the Mbox software. - + Restart Computer immediately restarts the computer. - + Shutdown Computer immediately shutdowns the computer. - + Make Primary turns off the "Backup Mode" preference. - + Make Backup turns on the "Backup Mode" preference.
+- + Rescan Media rescans Media and Models folder. - + Update Thumbnails scans for new content and builds thumbnails. - + File Sharing On/Off turns File Sharing on/off.
+Requires Accessibility to be enabled for the Mbox application. - + Clear Keyboard HUDs turns off all onscreen HUD displays that were enabled using the computer's keyboard. - + Go Fullscreen if the Mbox software is in Window mode, it will enter Fullscreen mode. - + Exit Fullscreen if the Mbox software is in Fullscreen mode, it will enter Window mode. - + Relaunch Mbox immediately quits and relaunches the Mbox software. - + Quit Mbox immediately guits the Mbox software. - + Restart Computer immediately restarts the computer. - + Shutdown Computer immediately shutdowns the computer. - Make Primary/Make Backup turns off/on the "Backup Mode" preference.
 Backup Mode disables the output of layer sync and pixel mapping, allowing a server to be a hot backup without it duplicating that protocol data on the network.
-(To take over from a failed unit, turn off Backup Mode on the backup and turn on Backup Mode on the failed unit.) - + Show Mbox Daemon if the Mbox Daemon is hidden on the server, it will be unhidden. - + Launch Mbox launches the Mbox software.
-(Only works if Mbox Daemon is running.) - + Mount Server opens a File Sharing session with the server. - + Share Screen opens a Screen Sharing session with the server. - + Send Network Probes sends a proprietary network ping to Mbox servers, to check for proper communication. - + Close Probe Windows closes the window that opens when a successful network probe reaches an Mbox server.
+(To take over from a failed unit, turn off Backup Mode on the backup and turn on Backup Mode on the failed unit.) - + Show Mbox Daemon if the Mbox Daemon application is hidden on the server, it will be unhidden. - + Launch Mbox launches the Mbox software.
+(Only works if Mbox Daemon is running.) - + Mount Server opens a File Sharing session with the server.
+Requires AFP and SMB file sharing to be enabled on the Mbox computer. - + Share Screen opens a Screen Sharing session with the server.
+Requires VNC screen sharing (with password) to be enabled on the Mbox computer. - + Send Network Probes sends a proprietary network ping to Mbox servers, to check for proper communication. - + Close Probe Windows closes the window that opens when a successful network probe reaches an Mbox server.